Heinrich Heine: Universities

 Salomon realised that his nephew had no talent for trade, and it was decided that Heine should enter law.
 So, in 1819, Heine went to the University of Bonn, then in Prussia.
 Political life in Germany was divided between conservatives and liberals.
 The conservatives, who were in power, wanted to restore things to the way they were before the French Revolution.
 They were against German unification because they felt a united Germany might fall victim to revolutionary ideas.
 Most German states were absolutist monarchies with a censored press.
 The opponents of the conservatives, the liberals, wanted to replace absolutism with representative, constitutional government, equality before the law, and a free press.

 At the University of Bonn, liberal students were at war with the conservative authorities.
 Heine was a radical liberal and one of the first things he did after his arrival was to take part in a parade which violated the Carlsbad Decrees, a series of measures introduced by Metternich to suppress liberal political activity.

 Heine was more interested in studying history and literature than law.
 The university had engaged the famous literary critic and thinker August Wilhelm Schlegel as a lecturer, and Heine heard him talk about the Nibelungenlied and Romanticism.
 Though he would later mock Schlegel, Heine found in him a sympathetic critic for his early verses.
 Heine began to acquire a reputation as a poet at Bonn.
 He also wrote two tragedies, Almansor and William Ratcliff, but they had little success in the theatre.

 After a year at Bonn, Heine left to continue his law studies at the University of Göttingen.
 Heine hated the town.
 It was part of Hanover, then also rulers of the United Kingdom of Great Britain and Ireland, the power Heine blamed for bringing Napoleon down.

 Here, the poet experienced an aristocratic snobbery absent elsewhere.
 He hated law as the Historical School of law he had to study was used to bolster the reactionary form of government he opposed.
-Other events conspired to make Heine loathe this period of his life: he was expelled from a student fraternity for anti-Semitism, and he learned that his cousin Amalie had become engaged.
+Other events conspired to make Heine loathe this period of his life: he was expelled from a student fraternity for antisemitism, and he learned that his cousin Amalie had become engaged.
 When Heine challenged another student, Wiebel, to a duel, the first of ten known incidents throughout his life, the authorities stepped in, and he was suspended from the university for six months.
 His uncle then decided to send him to the University of Berlin.